What Temperature Should a Hot Water Heater Be Set At?

 You can find your current temperature setting by looking at the dial on the water heater (if equipped) or taking a temperature reading from the faucet.
-Turn on the hot water tap and allow it to run for a few minutes before taking the temperature.
+To measure it using the faucet, turn on the hot water tap and allow it to run for a few minutes before taking the temperature.

 Solutions to Common Hot Water Tank Problems

-If you’re worried about pathogens in your hot water, and are worried about scalding water, consider a hot water tank booster.
+If you’re worried about pathogens in your hot water or worried about scalding water, consider a hot water tank booster.
 This keeps your water at 140 degrees in the tank but mixes it with cold water to lower the temp to 120 degrees before it reaches the tap.

 Professional Plumbing Services

 Perhaps your hot water isn’t hot enough no matter what setting your water heater is on.
-If you need help adjusting your hot water heater or troubleshooting any problems, call your local M.r Rooter Plumbing at (855) 982-2028, or request an estimate online.
+If you need help adjusting the water heater temperature or troubleshooting any problems, call your local Mr. Rooter Plumbing, or request an estimate online.